golang/dep/docs/env-vars.md

 ### `DEPCACHEAGE`

-If set to a [duration](https://golang.org/pkg/time/#ParseDuration) (e.g. `24h`), it will enable caching of metadata from source repositories: lists of published versions, the contents of a project's `Gopkg.toml` file at a particular version, sets of packages and imports at a particular version.
+If set to a [duration](https://golang.org/pkg/time/#ParseDuration) (e.g. `24h`), it will enable caching of metadata from source repositories:

+* Lists of published versions
+* The contents of a project's `Gopkg.toml` file, at a particular version
+* A project's tree of packages and imports, at a particular version

-A duration must be set to enable caching (in future versions of dep, it will be on by default), but it is only used for mutable information, like version lists.
+A duration must be set to enable caching.
+(In future versions of dep, it will be on by default).
+The duration is used as a TTL, but only for mutable information, like version lists.
 Information associated with an immutable VCS revision (packages and imports; `Gopkg.toml` declarations) is cached indefinitely.

-The cache lives in `$DEPCACHEDIR/bolt-v1.db`, where the version number is an internal number indicating associated with a particular data schema dep uses.
-The file can be removed safely; the database will be rebuilt as needed.
+The cache lives in `$DEPCACHEDIR/bolt-v1.db`, where the version number is an internal number associated with a particular data schema dep uses.

+The file can be removed safely; the database will be automatically rebuilt as needed.

 ### `DEPCACHEDIR`